KILTprotocol/prototype-services/README.md

 All prototype-services are implemented in TypeScript using node.js as a service framework and MongoDB to store data.
 To simplify the demo ecosystem, all services are implemented as a centralised solution.
-They're built upon [Nest](https://github.com/nestjs/nest) framework:
+They're built upon [Nest](https://github.com/nestjs/nest) framework.

 ## Installing the services